Manufacturers of

 1922 advertisement - Throwing Wrenches

 'By 1910, when International Harvestor -IH grossed about $100 million in annual sales, it had over 17,000 workers in the Chicago area, making it the leading employer in the region.
-By that time, IH had established its own steel mill on the city's far South Side, which it named Wisconsin Steel, as well as manufacturing plants in Sweden, [post czarist] Russia, and Germany.
-A manufacturer of trucks as well as tractors, during the first years of the twentieth century the company moved away from animal-powered equipment and toward motorized vehicles.
-By the 1930's, as the nation's leading manufacturer of trucks.' – Encyclopedia of Chicago
+By that time, IH had established its own steel mill in the city's far South Side - the Wisconsin Steel, as well as manufacturing plants in Sweden, [post czarist] Russia, and Germany.
+The company was a manufacturer of trucks as well as tractors, during the first years of the twentieth century the company taht moved away from animal-powered equipment and toward motorized vehicles.
+By the 1930's, as the nation's the company was the leading manufacturer of trucks.' – Encyclopedia of Chicago

 image - Ebay